Strathcona County: Infrastructure

+Airports

 Strathcona County is home to two public airports.
 Cooking Lake Airport, which operates as a condo board, accommodates 87 per cent of Strathcona County's public aeronautical transportation needs.
 It is also the oldest operating public airport in Canada and approved for international flights under the Canada Border Services Agency CANPASS program.

 The Warren Thomas Aerodrome, better known as the Josephburg Airport, serves the remaining 13 per cent of Strathcona County's public aeronautical transportation needs.